hotzhao/kaldi/docs/README.md

   - 5.4, all these small fst's will be combined together by MakeLoopFst(...) in `kaldi/src/fstext/fstext-utils-inl.h`.
 The following picture is just a combination of 4 phones.
 In practice, there will be more than 100 phones.
     - <img src="./MakeLoopFstOut.svg" width="300">

-- 6, compose *transition-id-to-context fst* and *context-to-utterance fst*, to generate a *transition-id-to-utterance fst*
+- 6, compose *transition-id-to-context fst* and *context-to-word fst*, to generate a *transition-id-to-word fst*
   - raw combination:
     - <img src="./trans2word_0.svg" height="50">
   - DeterminizeStarInLog: